-The Maternal Haplogroup and Paternal Haplogroup reports are two of the 23andMe Ancestry reports and are located under the Reports tab in the top navigational menu.
-In the Haplogroups report, you can choose to see your assignment and information about the geographic distribution of your haplogroup using the Summary tab, or you can dive deeper to see how your haplogroups relate to others by viewing the phylogenetic tree located on the Scientific Details tab.
+The Maternal Haplogroup and Paternal Haplogroup Reports are two of the 23andMe Ancestry Reports and are located under the Reports tab in the top navigation menu.
+In the Haplogroups Report, you can choose to see your assignment and information about the geographic distribution of your haplogroup using the Summary tab, or you can dive deeper to see how your haplogroups relate to others by viewing the phylogenetic tree located on the Scientific Details tab.
 Scroll down the page to see any additional information about your haplogroup assignment or the report in general.

 Paternal haplogroups are defined by sets of genetic variants on the Y chromosome.
 Although women inherit roughly 50% of their DNA from their fathers, they do not inherit Y chromosomes and as a result, do not have paternal haplogroups.
 However by connecting results with certain male relatives on 23andMe, women can learn about the paternal haplogroup assignments of their fathers.

 After connecting results with one of the relatives listed below, your Paternal Haplogroup Report will be updated to reflect his results:

 - A brother (full sibling)

 I’m a female; why didn’t I receive a paternal haplogroup?

 Paternal haplogroups are based on the Y chromosome, which females don't inherit.
 If you connect with your father or brother via DNA Relatives or Share and Compare, your Paternal Haplogroup Report is automatically updated to show their paternal haplogroup.
 Learn more.